MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/about-intelligent-edge.md

 There are some scenarios where it will be necessary for you to run the cloud migration setup wizard more than once.

 One example is if you want to change the companies you replicate data for.
 If the companies in your on-premises solution have changed, either added or deleted, or you want to change the companies to replicate, simply run the assisted setup wizard again.
-You can also do this by going into the actions in the cloud migration management page.
-We added the ability to choose additional companies without having to walk through the wizard.
+Alternatively, choose additional companies in the **Cloud Migration Management** page.

 Another example of why you would want to run the wizard again is you may be a hosting partner and want to add tenants to your existing runtime service.